usnistgov/ucef-gateway/README.md

      c.
 Before and after each time step

 ## Prerequisites
-The UCEF Gateway cannot send interactios that are not designed by WebGME.
+The UCEF Gateway cannot send interactions that are not designed by WebGME.
 The gateway must have a complete set of the interactions in the form of a FOM (Federation Object Model) file.
 A FOM is generated for any federate designed with WebGME.

 ## Configuration
 Configuration is a properties file that must be located in the src/main/resources directory of the Implementation Project.
 Usage is commented therein.